isontheline/pro.webssh.net/src/docs/documentation/pricing.md

 # Pricing

 !!! abstract "Why upgrading to PRO?"
     :two_hearts: Help me continue WebSSH development.
-I'm an indie developer who want to make an awesome tool for you.
+I'm an indie developer who want to make an awesome tool for you!

     :thumbsup: I spend a few hours each day to enhance WebSSH as your expectations.
 I always listen to your needs.